 3. Lisp

 It was originally developed for Lambda Calculus computation, and since its inception, it has evolved a lot.
-The language introduced many ideas in computer science, such as recursion, dynamic typing, higher-order functions, automatic storage management, self-hosting compiler, and tree data structure.
+The language introduced many ideas in computer science, such as recursion, dynamic typing, higher-order functions, automatic storage management, self-hosting compilers, and tree data structures.

 Lisp is used for developing Artificial Intelligence software because it supports the implementation of a program that works with symbols very well.
 Processing symbolic expression is what Lisp is good at.